shapediver/NoahsArk/README.md

 ## Motivation

-At ShapeDiver we already support about 40+ plug-ins and frequently receive requests from our users to deploy further ones to our systems.
+At ShapeDiver, we already support about 40+ plug-ins and frequently receive requests from our users to deploy more ones to our systems.
-We have to be picky and careful about the plug-ins we deploy, always keeping security and maintenance in mind.
+We must be picky and careful about the plug-ins we deploy, always keeping security and maintenance in mind.
 Therefore, our plug-in reviewing process is extensive, and sometimes, we have to refrain from deploying a specific plug-in or plug-in update.
 You can read more about plug-in reviewing [here](https://help.shapediver.com/doc/guidelines-for-plugin-developers).